aerospike/backup-go/cmd/asbackup/readme.md

       --s3-bucket-name string         Existing S3 bucket name
       --s3-region string              The S3 region that the bucket(s) exist in.
       --s3-profile string             The S3 profile to use for credentials.
+      --s3-access-key-id string       S3 access key id.
+If not set, profile auth info will be used.
+      --s3-secret-access-key string   S3 secret access key.
+If not set, profile auth info will be used.
       --s3-endpoint-override string   An alternate url endpoint to send S3 API calls to.

 GCP Flags: